szaboa/achievement_view_android/README.md

 # AchievementView for Android
 A custom view for achievements pop-ups written in Kotlin.

-The basic properties can be changed through XML like it's size, color, drawable, duration.
+The basic properties can be changed through XML like its size, color, drawable, duration.
 If this isn't enough then feel free to customize as you wish!

 ![gif](https://github.com/szaboa/AchievementView/blob/master/art/output.gif)